chaunceygardiner/weewx-nws/README.md

          $day.detailedForecast
      #end for
     ```
-    Daily forecasts can be seen in action on the '7 Day' tab at [www.paloaltoweather.com/forecast.html](https://www.paloaltoweather.com/forecast.html).
+    Daily forecasts can be seen in action on the **7 Day** tab at [www.paloaltoweather.com/forecast.html](https://www.paloaltoweather.com/forecast.html).
     The code for this page (at the time of this writing) is:
     ```
        #for $day in $nwsforecast.daily_forecasts()